Dreadwolf26/ThisIsWar/README.md

 ### **About This Project**

 ThisIsWar is a set of scripts that automate **wardriving** and **Wi-Fi penetration testing** tasks.
 It helps with network monitoring, changing MAC addresses, deauthenticating devices, and capturing WPA/WPA2 handshakes.
 It’s built for **educational purposes** to help users learn about network security, ethical hacking, and wardriving techniques.
+I did not include the handshake cracking logic you will need to figure that on your own.
+I take no liability for the use of these files.

 ### **What is Wardriving?**